igrishaev/pg2/README.md

 ### Json Wrapper

-In rare cases you would like to store a string or a number in a JSON field.
-Say, 123 is a valid JSON value but by default, it's treated as a numeric type.
+In rare cases you might store a string or a number in a JSON field.
+Say, 123 is a valid JSON value but it's treated as a number.
 To tell Postgres it's a JSON indeed, wrap the value with `pg/json-wrap`:

 ~~~clojure
 (pgh/insert-one conn